Relations between Nazi Germany and the Arab world: Algeria

 In the same year, the Vichy Regime imposed a two percent quota for Jews in the medical profession.
 In response, Marcel Lūfranī, an Algerian Jewish doctor, and two of his Muslim colleagues – Saʿadān and Būmalī – created a petition demanding the reinstatement of Algerian Jewish doctors.
 It was later signed by Mohammed Saleh Bendjelloul, Drs.
 Ghudbān, Bensmāyya, and Ferhat Abbas.
-According to historians on Vichy France and the Holocaust, Marrus R. Michael and Robert O.Paxton: There is no truth to the allegation that the Algerian anti-Jewish campaign was a concession to Muslim pressures.
-The Western-educated Muslim elite, leaning toward the Resistance, seems even to have supported the Jews. ...
-On November 29, 1942, a group of Muslim leaders, including Boumendjel and Sheik El-Okbi, a spiritual leader of Algerian Muslims, sent a letter to Dr. Mohammed Loufrani, a proponent of Jewish-Muslim understanding, denying that Jews and Muslims were antagonistic in Algeria.
-Far from rejoicing in the abrogation of the Crémieux decree, they wrote, Algerian Muslims "saw the dubious worth of a citizenship that the granting authority can take away after seventy years' enjoyment."
-In the April 1943 session of the Oran Conseil général, the regional governing body, all the Muslim members signed a declaration affirming their "sincere friendly understanding with Frenchmen of the Israelite religion" and their support for restoring the Crémieux decree.
-The European settlers in Algeria, by contrast, tried to retain anti-Jewish legislation even after the Allied armies arrived in November 1942.
+According to historians Michael Marrus and Robert Paxton, the anti-Jewish campaign in Algeria was not a concession to Muslim pressures.
+Instead, Western-educated Muslim leaders and regional representatives opposed the measures and supported restoring the Crémieux decree, noting that rights easily revoked by authorities were of dubious value.
+In contrast, the European settler population actively fought to keep anti-Jewish legislation in place even after Allied forces arrived in November 1942.

 According to Robert Satloff, in World War II, only one Arab in North Africa, Hassan Ferjani, was convicted for performing actions that led to the deaths of Jews by an Allied military tribunal, while many other Arabs acted to save Jews.
 Algerian religious leaders Si Kaddour Benghabrit and Abdelkader Mesli hid and saved Jews in the basements of the Grand Mosque of Paris.
 Mesli was later sent to Dachau and later Mauthausen.
 In Paris, a handwritten note written in Kabyle said: Yesterday evening, the Jews of Paris were arrested – the elderly, women, and children.
 In exile like us, workers like us, these are our brothers.
 Their children are like our children.
 If you encounter one of their children, you must give him asylum and protection until the time that the misfortune – or the sorrow – passes.
 Oh, man of my country, your heart is generous.
 In the French city of Lyon, the imam of the city, Bel Hadj El Maafi, joined the French Resistance and protected the Jews of Saint-Fons and Vénissieux, helped by Djaafar Khemdoudi.